yaybu/yay/docs/resolver.rst

 Actor nodes must follow certain rules so that we can maximise the safety of any operations.

 It is clear that in order to avoid activating the native code too soon they need to be the laziest kind of graph member.
+This is the main reason for the folding step.

 Early Error Detection
 =====================

-(This might be out of date, review.)

 When not using the class feature of yay then early error detection is not useful.
 Detecting all errors will cause the graph to be resolved any way, so